 biology and social urgency of Alzheimer's disease.
-He has advised the President's Council on Bioethics on dementia-related issues, directed five short animated "pocket films" about Alzheimer's, and is a Senior Advisor to Cure Alzheimer's Fund.
-His latest project is the "Living with Alzheimer's" documentary series.
+He has advised the President's Council on Bioethics on dementia-related issues, directed five short animated "pocket films" about Alzheimer's, is a Senior Advisor to Cure Alzheimer's Fund, and Creator/Executive Producer of the "Living with Alzheimer's" film project.

 Prior to The Forgetting, Shenk published